softminus/hellcat/README.md

 the initial regime (the one with a higher rate limit), increasing the average rate of data transfer.

+You *need* to give the same chunksize value to the receiving end and the transmitting end otherwise you will have incomplete transfer.

 TODO: transfer the chunksize over the control connection from the sender to the receiver so you don't have to specify it once on each end.